 Table 5.2.2.2.1-1 M2M Service Identifier

+Editor’s Note: The M2M-Srv-ID description is incorrect with respect to the usage within this TS.
+The usage in the TS is for the M2M Service Capability (operation) identifier not the M2M Service which should be M2M-Serv-ID.
+The text of this identifier should be modified to reflect the Service capability not Service.
+Also the identifier should be changed to reflect the capability name – possibly M2M-Serv-Cap-ID.

 5.2.3 Mcc’ Reference Point

-The Mcc’ reference point is defined within the oneM2M Functional Architecture [2].
-The oneM2M Service Architecture utilizes communications over the Mcc’ reference point to construct a Service Cluster for service sharing and capacity expansion.
+The Mcc’ Reference Point is defined within the oneM2M Functional Architecture [2].
+The oneM2M Service Architecture utilizes communications over the Mcc’ Reference Point to construct a Service Cluster for service sharing and capacity expansion.
 A messaging exchange protocol (e.g., AMQP, XMPP, JMS) between two service execution environments (SEE) (e.g., ESB, Apache Service Mix) accommodates the SEEs with same and different ownership.

 Note: The protocol used for communication between SEEs with different ownership may require additional security capabilities and is FFS.